msujan07/LSTM_predicting_next_word/README.md

-# Predicting the next word in a sentence using LSTM(AlcoveX Task)
+# Predicting the next word in a sentence using LSTM
 The LSTM project is a tool that utilizes Long Short-Term Memory (LSTM) neural networks to predict the next word in a sentence.

 The dataset used for the model:https://www.gutenberg.org/cache/epub/5200/pg5200.txt